-Iron overload disorders are a group of medical conditions that cause the body to store excess iron.
-They include hereditary hemochromatosis, a genetic condition in which a person’s body absorbs too much iron from foods and drinks.
+Iron overload disorders cause the body to store excess iron, increasing the risk of liver disease and other complications.
+They include hereditary hemochromatosis, a genetic condition in which the body absorbs too much iron from foods and drinks.

 The body cannot excrete excess iron, so it stores it in certain organs, notably the liver, heart, and pancreas, which can lead to organ damage.
 Damage to the pancreas can cause diabetes.
 Excess iron can, without treatment, also turn the skin a bronze color.